 Available Exclusively On

 The Uncharted series is one of my favorite and it helped push the PS3 to the top of the charts.
-Going from a game just called “Dude Raider” or a generic Indiana Jones rip-off one of the best selling games series of all time is a huge achievement.
-Naughty Dog pushes each Sony console to their limits, provides fantastic acting, scripts, gameplay, and also the famous action movie scripted events.
+Going from a game just called “Dude Raider” or a generic Indiana Jones rip-off to one of the best-selling games series of all time is a huge achievement.
+Naughty Dog pushes each Sony console to its limits, and provides fantastic acting, scripts, gameplay, and also the famous action movie scripted events.
 Uncharted 4 is no different and feels like the pinnacle of the series, as well as the end.

 I could end this review there, but Uncharted 4 is much more nuanced with its fantastic scripted events.
 From breaking into a mansion and running from cops as a kid to finding your way around an island during a massive storm.
 The game has vehicle segments, which are fun, and even some underwater swimming.
 It just feels so well balanced and paced so brilliantly that I never got bored.
 I only felt like things slowed down during shooting segments and I kept dying frequently.
 Some shooting segments are actually avoidable as you can sneak through or even climb around the enemies.

 My favorite thing about this game was the many locales to explore.
-This felt like a true to heart adventure with so much detail crammed in that it made me almost feel like I was there.
-Searching for pirates treasure is a classic story, but this is done in a way where I felt like it might just actually be true.
+This felt like a true-to-heart adventure with so much detail crammed in that it made me almost feel like I was there.
+Searching for pirates’ treasure is a classic story, but this is done in a way where I felt like it might just actually be true.
 We go from civilization, to complete remote areas all through the game.
-Most of the game had vast sweeping landscapes that were just gorgeous to look at.
-Uncharted 4 is still the best looking console game to date, and even tops PC games in the looks department.
+Most of the games had vast sweeping landscapes that were just gorgeous to look at.
+Uncharted 4 is still the best-looking console game to date and even tops PC games in the looks department.
 Naughty Dog pulled off some miracle with the PS4 hardware and it just oozes detail.
 Foliage is individually rendered, I rarely found flat lifeless textures, and the character models are incredibly detailed.
 Mud, water, dirt, sand, snow, and grass.
 It all actually felt different and I felt pulled into the whole experience.